-Dry-Stacked Applications - A polymer-modified mortar meeting ANSI A118.4 or ANSI 118.15 is required for adhering all dry-stacked applications.
+For Industrial Ledge applications a polymer-modified mortar meeting ANSI A118.4 or ANSI 118.15 is required for adhering all Industrial Ledge applications.
 Pigment should be added to the polymer-modified mortar, creating a color that complements the stone color.
 This will allow any mortar that is visible after the installation to blend in seamlessly with the stone.